A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Experiments and Results

 \subsection{Experimental Design}

 Our benchmark consists of six cross-domain time series datasets (Table~\ref{tab:datasets}) commonly used in forecasting.
-We evaluate normalization methods under two typical foundation model scenarios: \textit{in-domain (ID)}, where the model is pretrained on data from the same domain as its test set, and \textit{zero-shot (ZS)}, where an entire dataset (train plus test) is excluded from pretraining.
+We evaluate normalization methods under two typical foundation model scenarios: \textit{in-domain (ID)}, where the model is pretrained on data from the same domain as its test set, and \textit{zero-shot (ZS)}, where an entire dataset is excluded from pretraining.
 ZS thus becomes a more challenging setting, mirroring typical TSFM usage in which models must adapt to new domains with no prior domain exposure.
-All experiments adopt a 24-hour prediction horizon, based on each dataset’s frequency (e.g., 144 steps for Weather at 10-minute frequency, 96 steps for 15-minute Electricity/ETTm, and 24 steps for hourly series).
+All experiments adopt a 24-hour prediction horizon, based on each dataset’s frequency (e.g., 144 steps for Weather at 10-minute frequency).
 This ensures consistent prediction time spans across datasets while allowing us to focus on normalization comparisons rather than horizon lengths.
 For data balancing, we preserve each TSFM’s native approach wherever feasible: CHRONOS use per-dataset sampling probabilities that sum to 1 (e.g., 0.2 for Weather, 0.3 for Electricity), and in GTT we cap instances at 5{,}000 per dataset.
 While MOIRAI’s original codebase provides offline-calculated dataset proportions, we omit this mechanism in our implementation—similar to LightGTS—which does not include any dataset balancing logic.